MUNQU/commol/README.md

-# EpiModel
+# Commol

-A high-performance mathematical epidemiology library for modeling infectious disease spread using difference equations.
-EpiModel provides a clean Python API backed by a fast Rust engine for numerical computations.
+A high-performance compartment modelling library for mathematical modeling using difference equations.
+Commol provides a clean Python API backed by a fast Rust engine for numerical computations.

-> ⚠️ **Alpha Stage Warning**: EpiModel is currently in alpha development.
+> ⚠️ **Alpha Stage Warning**: Commol is currently in alpha development.
 The API is not yet stable and may change between versions without backward compatibility guarantees.
 Use in production at your own risk.

 ## Features

-- **Intuitive Model Building**: Fluent API for constructing epidemiological models
+- **Intuitive Model Building**: Fluent API for constructing compartment models
 - **Mathematical Expressions**: Support for complex mathematical formulas in transition rates (sin, cos, exp, log, etc.)
 - **Unit Checking**: Automatic dimensional analysis to catch unit errors before simulation
 - **High Performance**: Rust-powered simulation engine for fast computations